 - 1. NIBRS contains incident- and victim-level analysis disaggregated to local jurisdictions and aggregated to intermediate levels of analysis.
 By comparison, the UCR is a summary-based system. - 2.
 NIBRS provides full incident details, which permits the analysis of ancillary offenses and crime situations.
-By comparison, the UCR hierarchy rule counts only the most serious offenses. - 3.
+By comparison, the UCR hierarchy rule (discussed later) counts only the most serious offenses. - 3.
 NIBRS data permit separation of individual, household, commercial, and business victimizations. - 4.
 NIBRS offers data on incidents involving victims younger than age 12.
 By comparison, the National Crime Victimization Survey (NCVS-discussed later in this chapter) covers only victims 12 and older. - 5.
 NIBRS offers a broader range of offense categories. - 6.
-NIBRS contains victimization information beyond which the NCVS provides. - 7.
+NIBRS contains victimization information beyond that which the NCVS provides. - 7.
 NIBRS yields individual-level information about offenders based on arrest records and victim reports, thereby yielding residual information on victims and offenders.

-Three other reforms that have improved the quality of UCR data are especially noteworthy.
-First, in 1988, to increase participation in the UCR program, Congress passed the Uniform Federal Reporting Act.
-This legislation mandated that all federal law enforcement agencies submit crime data to the UCR program.
+Additional reforms have improved the quality of UCR data.
+In 1988, to increase participation in the UCR Program, Congress passed the Uniform Federal